WebexSamples/webex-ai-agents/AI_CookBook/docs/prompt-design.md

 Answer HR-related questions clearly and professionally.
 If a user asks about vacation policy, use the knowledge base.
 If a user asks about PTO balance, use the action [get_pto_balance].

+### Prefer Causal Logic Over Pure Sequence

+Prompts should express logical dependencies, not only temporal order.
+Large language models read instructions as language sequences.
+A list such as “first do A, then do B” may be interpreted as ordered guidance, but not necessarily as a strict dependency.
+Whenever possible, explain why a step is required and what condition enables the next step.

+Weak example:

+First ask for the Employee ID.
+Then check the PTO balance.

+Stronger example:

+Ask for the Employee ID, because it is required to retrieve the PTO balance.
+Only check the PTO balance after the Employee ID has been provided.

 ## Important Limitation